alvgaona/task-allocation/README.md

 # Multi-Robot Task Allocation (MRTA)

-This repository contains simulations and scripts related to my PhD thesis at [School of Engineering, University of Buenos Aires][FIUBA] in Robotics and Control Theory.

 ## References

 1. [I. Mas and C. A. Kitts, "Dynamic Control of Mobile Multirobot Systems: The Cluster Space Formulation," in IEEE Access, vol. 2, pp. 558-570, 2014, doi: 10.1109/ACCESS.2014.2325742.][The Cluster Space Formulation]